 1. Best app for budgeting: Mint

-Available for: iPhone, Windows phone, Android
+Available for: iPhone and Android

 One of the most important financial rules of freelancing is to keep your personal expenses separate from your business spending.
 Trying to stay on top of multiple bank accounts or credit cards can be a chore but Mint takes some of the pressure off so you can focus on building your business.

-The app allows you to view all of your accounts in one place so you’re not having to log in to multiple sites, which is a real time-saver for busy freelancers.
+The app allows you to view all of your accounts in one place so you’re not having to log into multiple sites, which is a real time-saver for busy freelancers.
 In addition to tracking your income, you can break down your spending into different budget categories, including things like office supplies, printing or advertising.
 You can also assign tags to specific transactions to make them easier to find later on.